-We don't have enough Black/African American faculty involved in outreach to our high schools and communities beyond.
+• We don't regularly involve Black and African American faculty in outreach efforts to our high schools and communities beyond.
 We know from quantitative and qualitative feedback that students benefit from seeing instructors, staff, and administrators that look like them.
-Representation across the campus that is reflective of our student population is a challenge, particularly in the area of faculty demographics (approximately 29% of FT faculty are people of color).
-While students mostly value instructors who are caring and empathetic, it is critical they also see people in positions of influence who reflect their lived experience and model potential educational, personal, and career opportunities.
+While 12% of tenured faculty and 13.5% of adjunct faculty identify as Black or African American, faculty representation as a whole does not yet reflect the diversity of the surrounding community.
+While students mostly value instructors who are caring and empathetic, it is critical they also see people in positions of influence who reflect their lived experience and model educational, personal, and career opportunities.